elucian/bee/draft/concurrent.md

   next;
 return;

-# create a clone of test
+# create a branch from rule test:
-make r ∈ N; ** result reference make clone := test(r); ** side branch
+make r ∈ N; ** result reference make branch := test(r); ** side branch
 while r > 0 do
   write r;
   write ",";
-  yield clone;
-repeat;
+  yield branch; ** resume test instance repeat;
 print; ** 1,2,3,4,5,6,7,8,9,0,
 ```

 **producer-consumer:**

-* coroutines can be used in producer/consumer paradigm.
+Coroutines can be used in producer/consumer design paradigm.

-* coroutines can be call in asynchronous mode using _begin_,
+* for this you need two rules: one is producer and other is consumer,
+* producer is a dispatcher that distribute the work,
+* consumer is a worker that resolve one task or a bunch of tasks;
+* producer is usually working on a single thread;
-* coroutines can be executed on multiple threads,
+* consumer is usually working on multiple threads;

 ```
 #driver